ukncsc/secure-development-and-deployment/3-produce-clean-and-maintainable-code.md

   Understanding code becomes more difficult when different coding styles used by different developers mix and intertwine.

 * **Clearly outline code block responsibilities**
-  Security issues can arise when one code component inaccurately assumes another has taken responsibility for an action.
+  Security issues can arise when one code component incorrectly assumes another has taken responsibility for an action.
 For example, when validating potentially malicious input at the border of your application.
 One way to achieve this is to have a comment block at the top of every method or function.

 * **Separate secret credentials**
   Keep secrets such as passwords and private keys logically isolated from the core code base.
 This will help prevent them being checked in to public code repositories.
 Hard coding credentials in source code is bad practice.